Code-137-Company/Code137.PowerGui/README.md

 # Code137.PowerGui

-New library created based on Code137.PowerGui but updated.
+New library created based on KlusterG.AutoGui but updated.
 Developed to facilitate the use of native Windows components, such as defining the cursor position, sending keyboard shortcuts or simulating keyboard typing.

 # Requirements
 * .NET Core v7.0